joshcarp/docs.buf.build/docs/generate/managed-mode.md

 To enable managed mode, set the `managed.enabled` option in your [`buf.gen.yaml`][buf_gen_yaml] configuration.
-Here's an example configuration that uses a [hosted plugin][hosted] to generate Java code and write the resulting files to the `gen/proto/java` directory:
+Here's an example configuration that uses a [remote plugin][hosted] to generate Java code and write the resulting files to the `gen/proto/java` directory:

 ```yaml title="buf.gen.yaml"